THE SELKIE CHILD

 The next morning, as the woman was out fetching water to wash the baby, she noticed a bundle of what looked like fabric covered in sand and seaweed near to where she had found the child the previous night.
 She picked up the soaking bundle, and took it to the sea to wash it clean.
 As she placed it in the water, she realised it was the pelt of a large seal.
 She couldn’t believe her luck - seal pelts were worth their weight in gold, but it was the superstition of the area that it was bad luck to kill a seal unless it was the hardest of times.
 She decided to take the pelt inside the house to dry, and it was kept hidden away in a kist until any such hard times were to befall them.

 The woman and her husband were childless, after many a misfortune.
 After that fateful night, they took this tiny, beautiful baby girl with eyes like coal in as their own.
-They told their neighbours that they believed that the baby must have been washed ashore after a shipwreck, but no sign of the ship was ever found.
+They told the families who lived nearby that they believed that the baby must have been washed ashore after a shipwreck, but no sign of the ship was ever found.
 They secretly wondered of the whispers of stories almost-forgotten - that sometimes, when the seas were rough, selkies lost sight of their young, and they could be washed ashore as human babies.

 It did not matter to them, though - they raised this baby girl as their own, and she grew up to be a strong and beautiful young woman.
 She spent long days out on the boat with her father, and was somewhat of a lucky charm in catching fish.
 Her mother and father never told her the stories of selkies, in the fear that she would abandon them, or be driven to madness.
-Despite their best efforts, she had a yearning for the sea that she could not explain in words, and in the warm summer evenings she would spend hours swimming, with only the gulls for company.
+Despite their best efforts, their child had an insatiable yearning for the sea, and in the warm summer evenings she would spend hours swimming with the seabirds for company.

 Her parents were asleep already, so used to their daughter being out late swimming.
 At this point she was overcome with heaving shivers across her whole body, and suddenly remembered the seal pelt in the kist.
-She knew it was a prized possession not to be touched, but as a child she used to secretly stroke the heavy, sleekit pelt and was now overcome with the feeling that this would be the only way to warm her body.
+She knew it was a prized possession not to be touched, but as a child she used to secretly stroke the heavy, sleekit pelt.
+Suddenly she was overcome with the feeling that the soft pelt would be the only way to warm her body.

-As she put on the spotted pelt, she was instantly warmed, but also overcome with the deepest, indescribable sadness.
+As she draped the spotted pelt around her shoulders, she was instantly warmed, but also overcome with the deepest, indescribable sadness.
 The smell of the pelt on her skin felt like a hug from a mother, but not her human mother that she knew.
-The familiar home she had happily spent her entire life suddenly felt like a prison, and something ancient inside of her told her to leave.
+The familiar home she had happily spent her entire life suddenly felt strange and prison-like.
+A deep feeling washed over her, something ancient and indescribable told her to leave as fast as she could.
 She leant over her sleeping mother and father, kissed their foreheads, and fled into the sea.

 THE KING OF THE BIRDS

-Birdkind needed a new king - and how best to choose than a contest of flight?
+Long ago, in a time when creatures feared no human, the Birds needed a new king.
+How best to choose than a contest of flight?
 One bird from every species clamoured together, and decided the rules.
 Whichever one of them managed to fly the highest would win, and rule over them all.

 As all the birds readied themselves for flight, each looked to the other in trepidation, sizing each other up.
 Who would be the victor?